Q. What is The Amazing Give?

 Q. What is the deadline to ensure my participation in The Amazing Give?

-The deadline to register and have guaranteed inclusion in The Amazing Give is March 1.
+The deadline to register and have guaranteed inclusion in The Amazing Give is February 28, 2020.
+Your page must be created, and your bank account linked by April 1.
 Your profile on GiveGab is available 365 days a year for fundraising and volunteer management.

 Q. Is my organization eligible to participate?